WilfredAlmeida/msol-sns/README.md

 ## Supporting MSOL
-MSOL aims to take away your hassle for remenbering your Solana Public Key.
+MSOL aims to take away the hassle of remembering your Solana Public Key.

-MSOL aims to always remain free for it's users.
+MSOL aims to always remain free for its users.

-Due to lack of financial resources, MSOL currently supports only Solana Devnet.
+Due to a lack of financial resources, MSOL currently supports only Solana Devnet.

 Please get in touch if you want to support MSOL.